- High blood pressure is a killer….we all know that

 According to Dr. Whelton, healthy 19-to-50 year-old adults should consume no more than 2,300 milligrams of sodium per day — equivalent to one teaspoon of table salt.

-More than 95 percent of American men and 75 percent of American women in this age range exceed this amount.
+NOTE: More than 95 percent of American men and 75 percent of American women in this age range exceed this amount.

-So, it’s probably safe to assume that you are part of the majority.
-How much potassium do you need to help balance out the salt?
+- How much potassium do you need to help balance out the salt?